Human beings worry about many things. Some they can influence and control while others are out of their reach.

 On the other hand, the circle of influence only covers things that you can influence your actions and words.
 This circle is smaller than the circle of concern, but the bigger it is, the better.
 After all, the more we have power over in our lives, the better we can deal with what life throws at us.

-How do you expand your circle of influence?
+How do you expand your circle of friends?

 The first thing that you can do to expand your circle of influence is to become more proactive.
 Start working toward things instead of waiting for them to happen.
 Take more responsibility for your life and yourself.